Punktum-dk/epp-service-specification/README.md

 <a id="info-domain"></a>
 ### info domain

-This part of the EPP protocol is described in [RFC 5731][RFC5731].
+This part of the EPP protocol is described in [RFC:5731].
 This command adheres to the standard.
 In addition the command has been extended with two of the DK Hostmaster extensions:

 - `dkhm:domainAdvisory`
 - `dkhm:registrant_validated`